-Here's a review I wrote recently of Amy Starecheski's excellent Ours to Lose: When Squatters Became Homeowners in New York City, published in 2016 by the University of Chicago Press.
+Here's a review I wrote recently for International Journal of Urban and Regional Research of Amy Starecheski's excellent Ours to Lose: When Squatters Became Homeowners in New York City, published in 2016 by the University of Chicago Press.
 Amy is speaking on her book Thursday, Nov.
 30, 2018 at The Potter's House, at 6:30 PM.

 In Ours to Lose: When Squatters Became Homeowners in New York City, Amy Starecheski describes what happened when squatters in eleven apartment buildings on New York’s Lower East Side decided to become the legal owners of their homes through converting them into affordable housing cooperatives.
 It’s a riveting tale of the remarkable experiences of squatters in New York City.
 But really Starecheski tells a much larger story, about how we understand property and home, that reaches far beyond the specific time and place of the Lower East Side of the last few decades.
 Ultimately, Starecheski wants to know if it’s possible to create spaces for living outside of capitalism.
 Ours to Lose helps think that question through.